 We ended up essentially cash flowing the vet bill and other setup costs.
 We got very close to $0 in the checking account until our next paycheck came in.
 We didn’t meet all of our savings goals for the pay period.
 But that’s okay.

 Our emergency fund is complete, so we knew that we would be okay even if there were additional, actual emergencies that arose.

 This is the beauty and the value of financial preparedness — it’s not just stuffy rules and saying “no.” Putting your family in a strong financial position unlocks present and future flexibility.
 That’s the heart of the Semi-Retire Plan.

-Please hear me say this — I’m not endorsing full on rebellion.
-(For any Meyers-Briggs personality type indicator fans: I’m an INTJ, so I’m all about systems and structure!)
+Please hear me say this — I’m not endorsing full-on rebellion.
 But, we will all have “surprise cat on my back patio that we want to keep” moments periodically in life.
 How are you going to respond?